 What does the operation involve?

 Various anaesthetic techniques are possible, including a general anaesthetic or a local anaesthetic that is injected around your eye to numb it.
-The operation usually takes 90 minutes to 2 hours.
+The operation usually takes about 90 minutes.

 Your surgeon can repair any tears or holes using a laser or by freezing treatment.